-Few stems contain more nutritional value than the leaves of the fennel plant.
+Few stems contain more nutritional value than the fennel leaves.

-Guinea pigs eat fennel leaves and are very fond of them.
+Luckily, guinea pigs can eat fennel leaves and are very fond of them.

 You can serve fennel leaves chopped or whole, it works both ways.

-When guinea pigs eat fennel leaves, it not only improves their health but also their dental hygiene because guinea pigs’ teeth grow continuously.
+When your pet guinea pigs eat the leaves, it not only improves their heart health but also their dental hygiene because guinea pigs’ teeth grow continuously.

 Can Guinea Pigs Eat Fennel Bulb?

-Nonetheless, you can give your pets pieces of the fennel bulb, and they will love munching on it.
+Nonetheless, you can give your guinea pigs a fennel bulb, and they will love munching on it.